uncheckederror/CSharpBenchmarks/README.md

 | Dictionary | 1000000 | 3,823,237.500 ns | 3,331.5829 ns | 2,782.0226 ns | 3,822,852.344 ns |
 | Enumerable | 1000000 | 6,709,897.489 ns | 1,196.0691 ns | 1,060.2841 ns | 6,709,939.062 ns |

+* Array's are the fastest data structure to read all elements from.
+* Lists are 6.5 times slower when N = 10 and 4.15 times slower when N = 1M.
+* Dictionary's are only ~20% slower than lists.
+A relatively minor performance hit.
+* Using the IEnumerable interface on top of an Array is 14 times slower when N = 10 and 8.3 times slower when N = 1M.

 # Read a Random Element
 |     Method |       N |     Mean |    Error |   StdDev |   Median |